How to Become a Professional PADI Scuba Diver

 Advancing from your initial certification to PADI Divemaster level generally takes about three months, but the courses can be spread out to suit your schedule.
 To become a PADI Instructor you must have been a certified diver for at least six months and have completed the PADI Divemaster or an equivalent program.
 PADI’s website offers more details on each course.

-To go from novice diver to instructor you’ll probably spend about $3,000 on training and materials and another thousand on your personal equipment.
+To go from novice diver to instructor you’ll probably spend several thousand dollars on training and materials and another thousand on your personal equipment.
 However, these outlays can pay for themselves in just a few months of work.

 Divemaster and instructor qualifications are potent job-finding tools, but to find the position of your dreams you might need that extra edge.
 Several skills are highly sought after by dive centers, and possessing one or more of them will make you stand out from the employment-hunting crowd: